 To better understand why tantrums occur, imagine trying to express your feelings in a language you don’t understand.
 You might feel stressed and eventually have an outburst from the frustration of not being able to communicate.
 This is similar to what happens with young children.

-Tantrums can be triggered by various factors.
+Various factors can trigger tantrums.
 Here are some common causes:

-• Physical Discomfort: Feeling unwell, such as being too hot, cold, or having an illness, can trigger tantrums.
+Physical Discomfort: Feeling unwell, such as being too hot or cold or having an illness, can trigger tantrums.

 While it’s not possible to prevent all tantrums—since they are a natural part of child development—there are strategies you can use to reduce their frequency and intensity.
 Some of these might help: